 About 15-20 people attended that first gathering, and it is grown substantially.
 In 2017, the event drew people from 18 states and as far away as Canada!

-Beth Carpenter, the event organizer and eight-year storm chaser, stresses that the event is open to everyone.
+Beth Carpenter, the event organizer and nine-year storm chaser, stresses the event is open to everyone.
 You don't need to be a storm chaser or even have a background or training in weather to attend.

 Tickets & More Info

-You can also contact Beth Carpenter by email if you would like more information on exhibiting at the convention.
+You can also contact Beth Carpenter by email if you would like more information on exhibiting at the convention, have any questions or would like more information on the event,